Nettle soup: Iran

 There is a nettle soup recipe from the Mazandaran province of Iran.
 There are variations on the ingredients for this soup recipe, however all of the recipes include stinging nettles, garlic, onion, chickpeas, turmeric, rice, lentils, greens, oil and either pomegranate paste or pomegranate molasses.
 Optional ingredients can include other types of beans (pinto beans, fava beans), beets, butternut squash, other types of greens (local northern Iranian herbs zolang and anarijeh, spinach, Persian leek, cilantro), The water that the nettles are cooked in (for preparation of the soup) is saved and used as a drinking tea, for medicinal purposes.

 Ireland

 Irish nettle soup recipe includes nettles, potatoes, cream, leeks, onions, butter, and broth.
 Typically nettle soup in traditional Irish culture is consumed in late Spring (April and May) and is associated with purifying blood, reducing rashes, "keeps the rheumatics away", and adds vitamins to the diet.

 Pontic Greeks

 The Pontic Greeks, who originate from Turkey, make nettle soup with leeks, onions, bulgur, garlic, and hot peppers.
 In the Pontic language, this soup is called kinteata.

 Eastern Europe

 Ukraine

 Ukrainian nettle soup (green borsht) recipes include onion, carrots, potatoes, dill, and nettle; cabbage is often added to increase nourishment.
 It may either be vegetarian or cooked with meat broth and Ukrainian nettle soup is served with a sliced boiled egg and a spoon of smetana (dairy product).
 It is usually cooked with fresh nettle in the late spring.
 The Ukrainian nettle soup is a variation of Sorrel soup.

+Russia

+The traditional Russian Shchi in the spring is prepared with the first spring greens, including sorrel, orache and nettle.
+Such Shchi is called "green".

+Himalaya

+In southern Bhutan Sisnu dal is consumed in the spring.
+It is made of nettle combined with Musuri Dal.
+It can include garlic, chilli, potato also.